 Class size

 Larger class sizes will help keep costs down.
 The same is true of lower teacher salaries.
-While having your child in a parochial school in a class of thirty students is better than having her in a public school with forty students, be aware that there are private schools which limit their class sizes to fifteen students.
+While having your child in a parochial school in a class of thirty students is better than having her in a public school with forty students, be aware that there are private schools that limit their class sizes to fifteen students.
 You can move much more quickly with fifteen students in your class than you can with thirty or forty.
-Why should your child be able to hide in the back of the class?
-The following video shows you the advantage of sending your child to a school where everybody knows her.
+Why should your child be able to hide in the back of the course?
+The following video shows the advantage of sending your child to a school where everybody knows her.

 Finally, you might want to look at free schools.
 One of these fine schools could be the school which meets your requirements.